jwdotpark/foundation_project/README.md

 ## Built With

-* [Flask](http://flask.pocoo.org/) - Flask is a microframework for Python based on Werkzeug, Jinja 2
+* [Flask](http://flask.pocoo.org/) - Microframework for Python based on Werkzeug, Jinja 2